 Common Name: Zhong Ma Huang

-Ephedra intermedia is a Evergreen Shrub up to 1.00 metres tall.
+Ephedra intermedia is an evergreen shrub that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.